RedMser/leafs-odyssey-procgen/README.md

 When writing tiles, there are two modes:

-- If you specify exactly as many elements as there are layers (5 by default), then the entire coordinate is replaced.
+- If you specify exactly as many elements as there are layers (5 by default), or if you specify 5 or more elements, then the entire coordinate is replaced.
 Order is from bottom to top layer.
 Check `Tilemap::LAYER_*` constants for default layer info.
 Also stacks count as a single layer (since they're internally a single tile with additional info).
 Use `None` as filler.
 - If you specify any less than that, then a "smart merge" is done instead, which tries to keep existing contents and use appropriate layers automatically (e.g. if you specify `Sand`, it won't touch any objects but only replace the floor type).

 ### Condition syntax